 The National School Society had been set up in 1811 to promote religious education.
 Some time after this the first Burnham National School was founded, probably at ‘Homebush’ in what is now Manor Rd, opposite Manor Gardens.
 By 1833 the school had only 60 pupils.

-In 1855 the erection began, on the Esplanade, of the ‘National School’ establishment, later to become St Andrew’s school.
+In 1855 the erection began, on the Esplanade, of a new ‘National School’ establishment, later to become St Andrew’s school.
 This was done at the expense of George Reed, the town’s foremost citizen of that period.
 A number of less wealthy residents had tried unsuccessfully for several years to raise money for a school.
 In 1854 George Reed gave the site on the sea front, at the top of what is now College Street, for education of children “of labouring, manufacturing and other poorer classes”.
 At the time the site was described as “a sand warren”.
 Reed also covered the cost of of building the school and master’s house (£907).

 He also unexpectedly had to buy the freehold as the Dean of the Chapter of Wells (Lord of the Manor) refused to convert the land from rent paying ‘copyhold’, which would have been free or at nominal charge, as Reed had been lead to expect.
 A Government grant of £200 was made for fitting out and equipping the school (in 1876 a second Government grant of £124.16.10 was made towards improving facilities).

 The school was opened in 1857 with 179 pupils, although a contemporary newspaper report indicates it was in use by November 1856.
 The 1863 log book shows a staff of master and wife (who taught needlework) and 33 children, which was soon up to 72.
 A fee of 2d per week was charged but waived or paid from public funds in the neediest cases.
 The Hours were 9-12 and 2-4.